KodyKendall/llama_bot_rails/docs/why_langgraph.md

 - Agent input injection (e.g., current route, user, model state)
 - Extensibility via custom injectors, tools, and planners

+We noticed Rails devs were either avoiding LangGraph or rolling their own orchestration systems from scratch.
+We believe LangGraph is the missing piece, and this gem is how you plug it into Rails the right way.

-We believe Rails is the best framework for building full-stack web apps — so it should also be the best platform for building agent-native software.
+Rails is the best framework for empowering devs to build full-stack web apps -- it's also the best framework for empowering intelligent and capable agents.

 ## Final Word

 LangGraph is the brain.
 Rails is the body.

-This gem is the nervous system.
+This gem is the nervous system connecting the two.

-We're not building a chatbot.
+This isn't a chatbot.

-We're building an intelligent operator — one that can build with you inside your Rails app.
+This is an intelligent operator for your Rails app.

 If you believe Rails is still the best full-stack framework... (it is) ... then it's also the best environment for embodied AI agents.